equinor/TimeSeriesAnalysis/readme.md

 The library can be used from C# or any other .NET language, Matlab or Python.
 The target framework is <i>.NET Standard 2.0.</i>

+## Use case

+Building industrial data-driven digital twins simulations that are
+- scalable
+- modular
+- explainable (ie.e based on "trusted black boxes" or "grey box" models).

+These digital twins could be used as foundation for advanced analytics applications.

 ## Documentation:

 :red_circle: **<a href="https://equinor.github.io/TimeSeriesAnalysis">TimeSeriesAnalysis documentation</a>** :red_circle: